CSSLab/reddit-music/readme.md

 # Music Sharing on Reddit

-This is the official Github for our paper "Imagine All the People: Characterizing Social Music Sharing on Reddit".
-This repository will link the materials necessary to recreate our analysis.
-This includes both the music sharing dataset and the Python files for generating visuals.
+This is the official repository for the paper ["Imagine All the People: Characterizing Social Music Sharing on Reddit"](http://www.cs.toronto.edu/~ashton/pubs/music-on-reddit-icwsm21.pdf).
+It contains RedditMusic, our dataset of 1.3 million instances of music sharing on Reddit, and all the materials necessary to replicate our analyses.

-## Introduction to the dataset
+## The RedditMusic Dataset

-### How did we create the dataset?
+### How was it created?
-To create the dataset we found all instances of musicians shared through their YouTube videos or Spotify links.
-A full explanation is available in the "data" section of our paper.
-The final dataset can be at `/data/Reddit_Sub_Com_f_genre.csv' and this consists of all artists shared more than 20 times alongside their respective *social genres* (discussed below).
+To create RedditMusic, we extracted all instances of songs being shared via YouTube videos or Spotify links.
+A full explanation is available in the "Data" section of the paper.
+The final dataset can be at `/data/Reddit_Sub_Com_f_genre.csv` and this consists of all artists shared more than 20 times alongside their respective *social genres* (discussed below).

 ## Reddit embedding